daleal/difusion-mailer/README.md

 ```

 Where `title` will be the subject of the mails sent.
 Note that if `title` is ommited, the subject will be 'Sample Diffusion'.

+You can also change most of the naming requirements inside the _parameters.py_ file if you want to do so.

 ## Used Libraries